gohugoio/hugo/strategy.md

 The themes end user has

 * limited proficiency in the command line/prompt
-* proficiency in a supported content format (specifically markdown)
+* proficiency in one of the [supported content formats](https://hugodocsconcept.netlify.com/content-management/supported-content-formats/)(specifically markdown)
-* access to static hosting but with limited proficiency in deploying a static website
+* access to static hosting;
+* limited proficiency in deploying a static website

 ## Requirements